yogisec/yogisec.github.io/content/posts/k8s-honeypot/index.md

 The results output confirmed this was a coin miner.
 For further coorobaration [VirusTotal](https://www.virustotal.com/gui/file/3928c5874249cc71b2d88e5c0c00989ac394238747bb7638897fc210531b4aab) also returned results on this binary being a coin miner.

+Network connections for the process were also inspected but did not point to anything interesting.
+Periodically the outbound established ip address would rotate.
+All observed outbound connections were made to addresses hosted in aws.
+The network traffic was all encrypted.
+At this point diving deeper into the network traffic did not seem necessary.

 ---
 ### Image Analysis